soulspace-org/overarch/doc/design.md

    The schema of the model is open, as the spec just checks for the existence of elements (keys) needed for overarch (e.g. the generation of the implemented view representations).
 Additional elements can be added without impact on overarch.
 The keys for additional elements should be prefixed with a meaningful namespace to avoid conflicts with future extensions of Overach.

+Q: **How can reusability of the models and views be achieved?**

+A: With :ref the reusablility of model elements in different views is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.
+   Also the same view may be rendered in different formats, e.g. a diagram and a textual description of the elements shown in the diagram.

+   Another level of reuse (and composablity) is the combination of smaller models to larger models with loading all EDN files in a directory, namespaced IDs to avoid conflicts and :ref's to refer to other model elements.

+   Even another level of reuse lies in the plain data specification and the extensible nature of EDN. you can augment models with information that is not evaluated by Overarch, but maybe other tools working on the data.
+Because it is just plain data, you don't need a specific parser to read the model and view descriptions.
+And with the JSON export you can even reuse the data in languages, for which no EDN reader exists.
+So the model is not bound to Overarch as a specific tool but stands for itself.

 Q: **Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains container elements, that are visualized?**